-Often times the ridiculous recommendation is made to create one view for each base DB2 table.
+DB2 provides the very useful capability to create a virtual table known as a view.
+Often times the dubious recommendation is made to create one view for each base table in a DB2 application system.
 This is what I call The Big View Myth.
-The reasoning behind The Big View Myth is the desire to insulate application programs from database changes.
-This insulation is purported to be achieved by mandating that all programs be written to access views instead of base tables.
+The reasoning behind The Big View Myth revolves around the desire to insulate application programs from database changes.
+This insulation is purported to be achieved by mandating that all programs are written to access views instead of base tables.
 When a change is made to the base table, the programs do not need to be modified because they access a view - not the base table.